-Next we enter the prosecution and pretrial services phase of the process-and the realm of the powerful individuals who "control the floodgates" of the courts process.
-After an arrest, police present information concerning the case and the accused (typically in the form of an official offense/arrest report) to the prosecutor, who will decide-at his or her discretion-if formal charges will be filed with the court.
+Next, we enter the prosecution and pretrial services phase of the process-and the realm of the powerful individuals who "control the floodgates" of the courts process.
+After an arrest, police present information concerning the case and the accused (typically in the form of an official offense/arrest report) to the prosecutor, who will decide-at their discretion-if formal charges will be filed with the court.
 If no charges are filed, the accused must be released.
-The prosecutor can also elect, after initially filing charges, to drop charges (nolle prosequi) if he or she determines that the probable cause and/or evidence in the matter is weak.
-(Probable cause, discussed more fully in Chapter 6, is a legal term that basically refers to information that would lead a reasonable person to believe that a person has committed, is committing, or is about to commit a crime.)
-Furthermore, in some jurisdictions, defendants, often those without a prior criminal record, may be eligible for diversion from prosecution subject to the completion of specific conditions such as drug treatment.
-Successful completion of the conditions may result in charges
+The prosecutor can also elect, after initially filing charges, to drop charges (nolle prosequi) if they determine the probable cause and/or evidence in the matter is weak.
+(Probable cause, discussed later in this book, is a legal term referring to information that would lead a reasonable person to believe that a person has committed, is committing, or is about to commit a crime.)
+Furthermore, in some jurisdictions, defendants-often those without a prior criminal record-may be eligible for diversion from prosecution if they complete a specific condition, such as drug treatment.
+Successful completion of the conditions may result in charges being dropped or the record of the crime being expunged (meaning to legally strike or erase).